 The residential units will also be deed-restricted to require at least 50% of the units to be affordable for households at or less than 80% of the Area Median Income (AMI) consistent with applicable provisions of SB 35.
-Access to the project site would be provided via an existing paved non-County maintained private roadway ("Rest Lane") to Pleasant Valley Road/State Route 49.
-Public water and sewer service would be provided by EID via connections to existing water and sewer lines on or immediately adjacent to the project site as shown on the preliminary Grading and Drainage Plan (Exhibit M).
-Electric service would be provided by PG&E, via existing PG&E infrastructure also adjacent to the project site.
+Access to the project site would be provided via two proposed driveways along Racquet Way.
+Public water/sewer service would be provided by the El Dorado Irrigation District (EID) via extensions to connect to existing water and sewer infrastructure lines on or immediately adjacent to the project site.
+Electric service would be provided by Pacific Gas and Electric (PG&E) via existing PG&E infrastructure also adjacent to the project site.
 Solid waste service would be provided by the local County waste franchisee, El Dorado Disposal.
-Approximately 0.1 acres of native oak woodland (4,000 square feet) will be removed by the project in addition to 17 individual native oak trees.
-Approximately 0.15 acres of oak woodland will be retained on site.
-Proposed Oak Resources removal and retention will be consistent with all applicable standards in Chapter 130.36 (Oak Resources Conservation) and project-specific requirements as described in the ORTR (Exhibit N).
+Approximately 1.95 acres of the 4.5 acre parcel is covered with oak woodland (43.2% of the site).
+The total oak woodland proposed for removal is 1.74 acres (89.2% of the oak woodland).
+There are two Valley Oaks located outside of the property that will not be impacted by the project.